Calvin147/Country-comp/README.md

 Follow the application's functionality to interact with it (e.g., voting for countries).
 Contributing
 If you'd like to contribute to this project, please follow our Contribution Guidelines.

-License
-This project is licensed under the MIT License.

-Acknowledgments
-Acknowledge any external libraries, frameworks, or resources used in your project.